More Restriction Is Often Mistaken for Better Training: Why a Long Line Can Be Part of “Solving Pulling”

 A short leash can force an awkward pace or repeated tension when the dog is trying to find a comfortable way to move, especially seniors, dogs with an injury we are unaware of (this happens much more often that you’d think and it’s something that also contributes to behavior concerns), dogs with arthritis, etc. More leash length can allow the dog to organize their stride more naturally, which may reduce pulling that is actually rooted in discomfort.
 If leash behavior has changed suddenly, or movement looks off, physical causes should always be considered.

-Long Line Skills Build Relationship and Communication
+Longline Skills Build the Relationship

 Having humans learn how to use a longline effectively can help the relationship in unimaginable ways.
 You won’t know until you know.
 When a longline is handled well, it teaches the human to notice: